apache/james-project/examples/README.md

 [This example](custom-healthcheck) demonstrates how to write custom healthchecks for Apache James.
 This enables writing new custom healthcheck that fits your monitoring need.

+## Configure Custom IMAP extensions

+James supports customizing IMAP handling, as demonstrated in [this example](custom-imap).

 ## Write Custom James server assembly

 [This example](custom-james-assembly) demonstrates how to write a custom assembly in order to write your own tailor-made server.